Using an MRS Client on Nodes Outside a Cluster

 tar -xvf MRS_Services_ClientConfig.tar

 - Run the following command to install the client to a new directory, for example, /opt/client.
-A directory is automatically generated during installation.
+A directory is automatically generated during the client installation.

 sh /opt/MRS_Services_ClientConfig/install.sh /opt/client

-If the following information is displayed, the client is successfully installed:
+If the following information is displayed, the client has been successfully installed: